semlette/nfc_in_flutter/README.md

 # nfc_in_flutter

-NFC in Flutter is a plugin for reading NFC tags in Flutter.
+NFC in Flutter is a plugin for reading and writing NFC tags in Flutter.
 It works on both Android and iOS with a simple stream interface.

 ⚠️ Currently only NDEF formatted tags are supported.